UMass Memorial Health: UMass Memorial Health Children's Medical Center

 The UMass Memorial Health Children's Medical Center is a pediatric acute care hospital located in Worcester, Massachusetts.
 The hospital has 101 beds and is affiliated with the University of Massachusetts Medical School.
 The hospital is a member of UMass Memorial Health and provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout central Massachusetts.
 UMass Memorial Children's Medical Center also features the only level 1 pediatric trauma center in the region.
 The hospital is the only children's hospital in central Massachusetts.

 UMass Memorial Health - HealthAlliance-Clinton Hospital

 UMass Memorial Health - HealthAlliance-Clinton Hospital has campuses in Clinton, Leominster and Fitchburg, MA.
 40 service areas are available at the hospital, which is a full-service, acute care hospital with 163 beds, over 1,600 employees and 400 physicians.
 The Central New England HealthAlliance also includes the Simonds Sinon Regional Cancer Center, Simonds-Hurd Complementary Care Center, Outpatient physical therapy centers, and a Home health and hospice agency.

 UMass Memorial Health- Marlborough Hospital

 UMass Memorial Health- Marlborough Hospital has campuses in Marlborough and Southborough, MA.
-It campus offers a variety of healthcare services including emergency care, comprehensive cardiac care services, surgical services, behavioral health services, diagnostic imaging, intensive care, cancer care, and laboratory services.
+The hospital has 79 licensed beds.
+Its campus offers a variety of healthcare services including emergency care, comprehensive cardiac care services, surgical services, behavioral health services, diagnostic imaging, intensive care, cancer care, and laboratory services.
 Its other services include Woman's imaging, MedWorks (Occupational Health), Colonoscopy/endoscopy imaging, and a variety of physician specialists.
 They also offer physical rehabilitation services in Marlborough.

+Milford Regional Medical Center

+UMass Memorial Health acquired Milford Regional Medical Center on October 1, 2024.